Understanding The Physical Symptoms Of An Anxiety Attack

 Going to therapy

 A licensed therapist can help you learn about your anxiety, how to cope with it, and how to lessen the severity of anxiety attacks or potentially avoid them altogether.
-Cognitive behavioral therapy (CBT) tends to be an especially common form of anxiety therapy.
-According to the Anxiety and Depression Association, CBT is a “well-established, highly effective, and lasting treatment”.
+Cognitive behavioral therapy (CBT) tends to be an especially common form of treatment.
+According to the Anxiety and Depression Association, CBT is a “well-established, highly effective, and lasting treatment.”

-CBT is generally based on a few core principles: that psychological problems are usually partially based on unhelpful ways of thinking and learned patterns of unhelpful behavior, and that people with psychological problems can learn better ways of coping with them.
+CBT is based on a few core principles: that psychological problems are usually partially based on unhelpful ways of thinking and learned patterns of unhelpful behavior and that people with psychological problems can learn better ways of coping with them.

 Get started with treatment

 If you’re ready to get help for your anxiety, the first place to start may be with your doctor.
 If you experience symptoms of panic attacks, it’s typically best to rule out other causes first.
 If your doctor believes you are experiencing anxiety, they may suggest talking to a therapist.
-Note that not everyone with anxiety may experience panic and anxiety attacks.
-If you have anxiety symptoms without panic attacks, talking to a therapist can still help you learn how to manage them so they have less of an impact on your daily life.
+Even if you have anxiety symptoms without panic attacks, talking to a therapist can still help you learn how to manage them so they have less of an impact on your daily life.
+For people who appreciate social support, support groups might be a great option; for those with social anxiety disorder or post-traumatic stress disorder who feel particularly uncomfortable in social situations, online therapy may be a more suitable option.

 Online therapy can have many benefits, especially for people with anxiety.
 Many people living with anxiety can find it intimidating to begin treatment.
 Connecting with a qualified professional online from the comfort of your own home can alleviate some of the stress and make it easier to find a licensed therapist who can meet your needs.

 Research shows that online therapy for anxiety can be an effective treatment option.
-Research shows that online treatment was usually equally effective at treating anxiety as face-to-face sessions.
-Other studies show that online CBT generally leads to a 50% improvement in symptoms of multiple types of anxiety disorders, including panic disorder, generalized anxiety disorder, social anxiety disorder, and obsessive-compulsive disorder.
+Research from 2009 shows that online treatment is equally effective at treating anxiety as face-to-face sessions.
+Other studies show that online CBT generally leads to a 50% improvement in symptoms of multiple types of anxiety-based disorders, including panic disorder, generalized anxiety disorder, social anxiety disorder, and obsessive-compulsive disorder.

 Takeaway